The Ultimate Lisbon Travel Guide (2023)

 For location, and on a budget, I chose to stay at Lisbon Destination Hostel.
 However, for too many reasons to list here, I cannot recommend this hostel to any solo traveler over 50.
 I highly recommend finding a different hostel.

-Amazing Things To Do in Lisbon Solo
+Best Things To Do in Lisbon Solo

 There are simply too many attractions and sites of Lisbon to list in this Lisbon Solo Travel Guide alone.